Fanny and Alexander: Box office

 There were large audiences in Sweden at showings of Fanny and Alexander, including at the five-hour cut, making it the most popular box-office film Bergman had in his native country.
 It had 374,208 admissions in France and 165,146 in Germany.
 This amounted to minimal presence in the French box-office.Fanny and Alexander finished its run grossing $6,783,304 in North America.
 According to critic Vincent Canby's analysis, the film did "extremely well" and had its niche audience, but could not match summer blockbuster competition which dominated the top 15 spots in the box office, particularly Return of the Jedi.
 In 1992, Variety ranked it the 21st highest grossing foreign film in U.S. box office history, and the fifth-highest grossing Swedish film after 1967's I Am Curious (Yellow) and Elvira Madigan, Dear John (1964) and My Life as a Dog (1985).

 Critical reception

-In Sweden, it received generally positive reviews, with Expressen critic Lasse Bergström approving of the portrayal of the Oscarian era.
+Upon release in Sweden, the film received generally positive reviews, with Expressen critic Lasse Bergström approving of the portrayal of the Oscarian era.
 Critic Stig Larsson assessed it as Bergman's ironic take on his past filmography.
 Jönköpings-Posten posted a positive review on 7 February 1983, followed by a second critic in the same paper accusing the film of creating false joy on 21 February.
 The film ranked 10th on Cahiers du Cinéma's Top 10 Films of the Year List in 1983.